 My session was held at Face Plus Medispa in Bondi Beach near Sydney, and now that it's all said and done, I can't recommend master healer Tania Dobbie enough.
 To start, I walked into a dark room and laid on the bed.
 Aside from a few warm heat packs and Tania's hands placed lightly on my back, stomach, ears, and neck, not a whole lot is actually involved.

-I focused on breathing and clearing my mind, and I found that after a while I zoned out to the point where I wasn't sure if Tania had her hands on me at all.
-I didn't have vivid flashes in my mind, but I did have some weird moments where I wasn't sure if I was awake or asleep or felt my heart rate speed up.
+I focused on breathing and clearing my mind, and I found that after a while, I zoned out to the point where I wasn't sure if Tania had her hands on me at all.
+I didn't have vivid flashes in my mind, but I did have some weird moments where I wasn't sure if I was awake or asleep and I felt my heart rate speed up.

-Tania told me the rest of her reading—a lot relating back to stress, too much screen time, and a need to ground myself, and passed on some areas for me to focus on in order to shift some of the negative energy and emotions.
+Tania told me the rest of her reading—a lot relating back to stress, too much screen time, and a need to ground myself—and suggested some areas for me to focus on in order to shift some of the negative energy and emotions.
 Apparently, salt lamps and crystals on your desk are supposed to be great at preventing screen radiation from tampering with your energy.

-I left feeling a little heavy and very affected, if that makes sense.
+I left my reiki session feeling a little heavy and very affected, if that makes sense.
 Plus, I carried everything she said with me for the rest of the day (and even now as I write this story).
 Depending on your session, you could feel incredibly euphoric and experience a significant mood boost, or you could feel tired and maybe been a bit drained and fatigued.
 It's advised that you clear some time on your schedule (even just 20 minutes) after your session to help process your feelings and mood.

 The Final Takeaway